genomic-medicine-sweden/nallo/docs/usage.md

-# genomic-medicine-sweden/skierfe: Usage
+# genomic-medicine-sweden/nallo: Usage

 ## Introduction

-genomic-medicine-sweden/skierfe is a bioinformatics analysis pipeline to analyse long-read data.
+genomic-medicine-sweden/nallo is a bioinformatics analysis pipeline to analyse long-read data.

 ## Prerequisites

 1. Install Nextflow (>=22.10.1) using the instructions [here.](https://nextflow.io/docs/latest/getstarted.html#installation)
 2. Install one of the following technologies for full pipeline reproducibility: Docker, Singularity, Podman, Shifter or Charliecloud.
    > Almost all nf-core pipelines give you the option to use conda as well.
-However, some tools used in the skierfe pipeline do not have a conda package so we do not support conda at the moment.
+However, some tools used in the nallo pipeline do not have a conda package so we do not support conda at the moment.

-## Run genomic-medicine-sweden/skierfe with test data
+## Run genomic-medicine-sweden/nallo with test data

 Before running the pipeline with your data, we recommend running it with the test dataset available in the `assets/test_data` folder provided with the pipeline.
 You do not need to download any of the data as part of it came directly with the pipeline and the other part will be fetched automatically for you when you use the test profile.

 Run the following command, where YOURPROFILE is the package manager you installed on your machine.
 For example, `-profile test,docker` or `-profile test,singularity`:

 ```
-nextflow run genomic-medicine-sweden/skierfe \
+nextflow run genomic-medicine-sweden/nallo \
     -revision dev -profile test,<YOURPROFILE> \
     --outdir <OUTDIR>
 ```